ro-dhr/azure-enterprise-network-project/README.md

 ![New NSG, rule, and association](screenshots/scenario3-03-nsg-rule-association.png)

-And the networking the VM itself needs, a public IP and a NIC.
+And the VM itself needs a public IP and a NIC.

 ![Public IP and NIC](screenshots/scenario3-04-nic-public-ip.png)

-Running a plan first to see exactly what Terraform is about to create, eight new resources in total.
+Running a plan first to see exactly what Terraform is about to create.
+Eight new resources in total as expected.

 ![Terraform plan](screenshots/scenario3-05-terraform-plan.png)